oneelabed/RSSAggregator/README.md

-# RSS Aggregator
+# Israel Conflict Monitor (ICM)
-A high-performance, concurrent backend service built in Go that allows users to register, add RSS feeds, and automatically scrape posts into a searchable database.
+A high-performance, multi-lingual intelligence engine built in Go.
+ICM provides a unified, real-time dashboard for verified news sources, specifically designed to filter and aggregate critical updates during the ongoing conflict in Israel.

 ## 🚀 Features
 - **Concurrent Scraper**: A background worker pool that uses goroutines and WaitGroups to fetch multiple RSS feeds simultaneously without blocking the main API.